-From childhood to high school all I ever wanted to be was a doctor.
-To prepare for college, I began taking advanced science courses and that’s how I realized that the field of medicine wasn’t for me – I’m just too much of a creative soul to be in a somewhat structured field.
 As we grow older our dreams and our interests change and sometimes that means that our career has to change as well.
+Sometimes it’s necessary to quit office jobs and seek outdoor jobs for a more thrilling and adventurous career.
 If you don’t have a career that fulfills you, the money you make will never be enough to keep you interested.
 This realization may initially disappoint your family, but ultimately this is your life to live.

 Maybe you have a sick parent or spouse for which you are the primary caregiver.
 Maybe you’ve had kids and would like to spend more time with them.
 Maybe you just need a mental break from work and need time to get centered.
 Sometimes life happens and your career has to take a back burner.
 If returning to work is your goal, before you resign make a plan for yourself that details how long you’re comfortable being unemployed and set a date for when you’ll begin the job hunt again.

 No matter how many times you’ve resigned it never gets easier, but it’s almost always worth it.